 Out of the different types of enzymes which the liver produces, SGOT and SGPT are two such enzymes which are synthesized and released into circulation when there is any kind of damage to the liver cells and tissues.

-SGOT is a short form for serum glutamic oxaloacetic transaminase.
+SGOT stands for serum glutamic oxaloacetic transaminase.
 It is also known as aspartate aminotransferase (AST).

 This enzyme is present in the liver as well as kidneys, heart, muscle tissues, pancreas and also in small quantities in the red blood cells.
 Damage to red blood cells or to the cells of organs where SGOT is found causes its release into circulation.